Sundridge, London: History

 Originally known as 'Sundresse', it is first mentioned in a charter of 987.
 In the middle ages the land was owned by the Le Blund family.
 In the early 1700s a large house was built on the site of Sundridge Park Manor; it was purchased and demolished by Sir Claude Scott in 1795, and the current building built in its place set in parkland.

 Sundridge Park mansion

 Sundridge Park Manor is a Grade I listed mansion that was designed by John Nash and built by Samuel Wyatt.
 It has been used as a management and conference centre but is to be split into luxury apartments, a process that was underway as of March 2020.
 Much of the mansion's former grounds now forms Sundridge Park Golf Club.

+Politics and government

+Sundridge is part of the Bickley and Sundridge ward for elections to Bromley London Borough Council.

 Transport

 Rail

-Sundridge Park station, opened in 1896, serves the area with National Rail services to Grove Park and to Bromley North.
+Sundridge Park railway station, provides the area with National Rail shuttle services to Bromley North and Grove Park where connections can be made for services to London Charing Cross and London Cannon Street via Lewisham as well as to Orpington and Sevenoaks.